jsaj/Multi_DES/README.rst

 1. **Target Definition**, each project is defined as test, while the others are assigned to the training set following the *strict* CPDP scenario [3]_
 2. **Overproduction**, consists of defining a competent predictive model by training set to classify the test data.
+3. **Selection**, model evaluation process with performance evaluation metrics.
-3. **Model Evaluating**, model evaluation process with performance evaluation metricsnho.
+4. **Model Evaluating**, model evaluation process with performance evaluation metrics.

 * Performance evaluation metrics